Best Cornbread Dressing

 For the full, printable recipe, reference the recipe card at the bottom of the page.

-- Bake the cornbread.
+1. Bake the cornbread.
 We use 2 boxes of Jiffy cornbread to make this dressing recipe.
-Follow the instructions on the box to make the cornbread, but before you pour the batter to a baking pan, stir the celery and onion into the batter.
+Follow the instructions on the box to make the cornbread, but before you pour the batter into a baking pan, stir the celery and onion into the batter.
 Bake as directed.

-- Sauté sausage.
-While the cornbread is cooling, you can sauté the sausage in a skillet over medium heat and prep the other ingredients.
+1. Sauté sausage.
+While the cornbread is cooling, you can sauté the sausage in a large skillet over medium heat and prep the other ingredients.

-- Bake.
-Transfer the mixture to a 9 x 13-inch baking dish and bake for about 30 minutes and until lightly browned on top.
+1. Bake.
+Transfer the mixture to a 9×13-inch baking dish and bake for about 30 minutes and until lightly browned on top.

 Expert tips

-- Many dressing recipes call for stale bread cubes, but for this particular recipe there is no need to use stale cornbread.
+• Many dressing recipes call for stale bread cubes, but for this particular recipe there is no need to use stale cornbread.
+The crispy panko bread crumbs keep it from becoming soggy.

-- Choose unsalted butter, so you can control the seasoning.
-This Thanksgiving dressing may turn out too salty, if you use salted butter.
+• Choose unsalted butter, so you can control the seasoning.
+The cornbread stuffing may turn out too salty, if you use salted butter.

 Frequently asked questions

 Stuffing and dressing are basically the same dish.
-Each is made with chicken broth, onions, and bread.
+Each is made with chicken broth, sautéed onions, and bread.
 The best way to differentiate the two is that stuffing is supposed to be cooked INSIDE the turkey, while dressing is baked in a pan separate from the turkey.
+According to the United States Department of Agriculture, you can safely cook stuffing inside of your turkey.
 Despite cooking techniques, what you choose to call this recipe usually depends on what region you’re from, with cooks from the Northeast and Pacific Northwest using the term, stuffing, while the South and Midwest prefer the more proper name, dressing.
 I’ve even been told that some people from Pennsylvania refer to it as filling.
 No matter what you call this popular holiday side dish, I think we can all agree, it’s absolutely delicious!

 The stuffing should be moist, but not wet.
 If there is a puddle of broth at the bottom of the bowl, you’ve added too much.
 Drain the moisture out.
 If the mix is still dry and crumbly, add more liquid and toss gently until it starts to clump together.